PoliticalGraveyard.com

 Cramer, David — of Northampton, Hampshire County, Mass.
 Mayor of Northampton, Mass., 1976-77.
 Still living as of 1977.

 Cramer, Don D. — of Detroit, Wayne County, Mich.
 Democrat.
-Presidential Elector for Michigan, 1968; candidate in primary for U.S. Representative from Michigan 14th District, 1972.
+Candidate for Presidential Elector for Michigan; candidate for U.S. Representative from Michigan 14th District, 1972.
 Still living as of 1972.

 Cramer, Gary — of Kalamazoo Township, Kalamazoo County, Mich.
 Supervisor of Kalamazoo Township, Michigan, 2007.
 Still living as of 2007.